MarkKozel/CompOrgEText/docs/Assembly/GettingStarted/HelloWorld.md

 “----- Halting the processor -----” is displayed as a result of the HALT command in the source code

 ### Re-Run the Hello World Program
-1. Click File | Reinitialze Machine
+1. Click File | Reinitialize Machine
     >All registers and counters are reset, and returns to memory location x3000

     >The Hello World program is no longer in memory.